eatapancake/random-quote-machine/README.md

 # Random Quote App

-Gives you a random quote.
+Gives you a random quote using React